vdemeester/blog/content/posts/2018-08-16-gotest-tools-assertions.md

 This is where it get really interesting, `gotest.tools` tries to make it as easy as possible for you to create appropriate comparison — making you test readable as much as possible.

-Let's look a bit at the `cmp.Comparaison` type.
+Let's look a bit at the `cmp.Comparison` type.

 ```go
 type Comparison func() Result